 In the present state of our knowledge, it seems reasonable to adopt as a working hypothesis the suggestion that the ziggurats developed out of the earlier temples on platforms and that small shrines stood on the highest stages…

-Ziggurats were built by ancient Sumerians, Akkadians, Elamites, Eblaites, and Babylonians for local religions.
+The ziggurat was built to honor the main god of the city.
+The tradition of creating a ziggurat started by the Sumerians, but other civilizations of Mesopotamia, such as the Akkadians, the Babylonians, and the Assyrians, also built ziggurats for local religions.
 Each ziggurat was part of a temple complex that included other buildings.
 The precursors of the ziggurat were raised platforms that date from the Ubaid period during the sixth millennium.

-The ziggurats began as a platform (usually oval, rectangular or square), the ziggurat was a mastaba-like structure with a flat top.
-The sun-baked bricks made up the core of the ziggurat with facings of fired bricks on the outside.
+The ziggurats began as a platform (usually oval, rectangular, or square), and was a mastaba-like structure with a flat top.
+The sun-baked bricks made up the core of the construction with facings of fired bricks on the outside.
 Each step was slightly smaller than the level below it.
 The facings were often glazed in different colors and may have had astrological significance.
 Kings sometimes had their names engraved on these glazed bricks.
 The number of floors ranged from two to seven.